 Beach towns in Sri Lanka come with all shapes and sizes.
 Great food that contains a massive spread of seafood, good booze, glorious sunsets, happening vibes and plenty of beautiful resorts to choose from - the elements that make for a town like that is pretty much similar.

-Negombo is still recovering from the wounds of the tragic events that occurred during Easter Sunday this year.
+Negombo is one of the most popular beach towns in the country.
+It's still recovering from the wounds of the tragic events that occurred during Easter Sunday this year.
 They're taking baby steps to bring back Negombo to its former glory, and the first move towards that would be the Negombo Beach Food Festival.

 Organised by the Negombo Tourists Association, Negombo Beach Food Festival kicked off yesterday (24th of August) and happening today (25th of August) as well.
 It's a nighttime festival that starts at 6.00pm and goes until 10.00pm, by the beach that runs along with the Porutota Road.
 Keep Grand Oceanpark as your landmark, and you will find a small lane right next to it, which would take you to the food festival.